 Legacy Lock API Deprecation

 On April 4, 2018, Auth0 publicly disclosed a vulnerability.
 That vulnerability resulted in the deprecation of two endpoints in the Auth0 API, and the libraries and SDKs which used those endpoints.
 These endpoints were disabled on July 16, 2018, beginning a brief grace period in which usage of the endpoints could be re-enabled on a per-tenant basis until a migration could be completed.
-The endpoints have been removed from service on July 16, 2018.
+The endpoints have been removed from service as of August 6, 2018.

-The purpose of this guide is to help you to select the best migration path for your application(s) if you are impacted by the deprecation notice.
+The purpose of this guide is to help you to select the best migration path for your application(s) if you are impacted by the deprecation.

 Am I affected?

 If your applications match any of the following cases, you are affected:

 - Use of versions of Lock previous to v11 and versions of Auth0.js previous to v9 in embedded login scenarios

 - Use of /usernamepassword/login endpoint directly from applications

 - Use of /user/ssodata endpoint directly from applications